jchives21/J.Chives-Custom-Totes/README.md

 Welcome to J.Chives!
 Handmade totes and accessories.
 Custom totes are available upon request.
 Many new items will be available each week.

-My site is under construction but you can reach me here: https://www.facebook.com/J.Chives/ Check back soon!
+My new site is under construction but check back soon!